US and China announce trade truce as WTO reaches ‘debilitating’ dispute settlement impasse

 Niusha Ghasemi collected the Outstanding Young Lawyer Award, for his ability to cope with very difficult circumstances without losing sight of his goal to assist persons affected by human rights violations.

-In addition, Debevoise & Plimpton, Hogan Lovells and Linklaters each received the IBA Group Member Award, in recognition of their extraordinary contribution to the eyeWitness to Atrocities initiative.
+In addition, Debevoise & Plimpton, Hogan Lovells and Linklaters each received the IBA Group Member Award, in recognition of their extraordinary contribution to the eyeWitness to Atrocities organisation.
 All three firms have provided committed teams of lawyers to review and categorise video footage and images captured using the eyeWitness app.

 2019 Annual Conference - register your interest